 The current owner is James Gaggero; he paid 20 million pounds for the property having made his millions by operating Gibraltar Airways, now owned by Easy Jet.
 They are the 6th family to own estate in 1100 years.

-In addition to the barrow, there are many other examples of evidence in the landscape from earlier civilizations.
+In addition to the barrow, there are many other examples of evidence in the landscape from earlier periods.
 The Iron Age in particular has proven to be a lucrative era.
 Walking from the barrow at Swyre Head, follow the stone wall, ignoring the first gate, keeping it tightly on your left to the next gate.
-The views are wild; Corfe Castle and Poole Harbour are on your right, with the further views to the North into the depths of the Dorsey countryside.
+The views are wide on both sides; Corfe Castle and Poole Harbour are on your right, with the further views to the North into the depths of the Dorset countryside.
 Continue along the path and eventually, passing through another gate, you will see some earthworks on your right hand side, just before the hill dips out of view.
-This is a good example of an Iron Age settlement that utilised the area’s most prominent resource – Kimmeridge shale – for trade and in culture.
+This is an example of an Iron Age settlement that utilised the area’s most prominent resource – Kimmeridge shale – for trade and in culture.
 Discoveries have been made of jewellery such as rings and bracelets.
-Speeding ahead in time, the Romans also used the resource, table legs, having been worked and polished from the shale, seemed to be particularly popular, or maybe they weren’t and that’s why so many discoveries have been made in the bottom of ditches!
+Speeding ahead in time, the Romans also used the resource.
+Polished table legs, carved from the shale, seemed to have been particularly popular, or maybe they weren’t and that’s why so many discoveries have been made in the bottom of ditches!

-Straight ahead of you is the view of the coastline.
-The geology of the cliffs are clearly visible, the chalk hills disappearing off into the distance until they crash into the sea, while the gentle Purbeck beds lie low on the floor below you.
+Straight ahead is the view of the Jurassic Coastline.
+The geology of the cliffs are clearly visible, the chalk hills disappearing off into the distance until they crash into the sea, while the gentle Purbeck beds lie low on the floor below.

-As you continue to walk along the ridge, the village of Kimmeridge can be glanced through the trees to the west.
-This small village, made almost completely out of the classic Purbeck stone with thatched roofs, was one of the last few villages in England to receive electricity and running water.
-Approaching the area from this route it is hardly surprising as you descend deeper into the green valley with little civilization.
-Other than the tower of St Michael and All Angels’ church in Steeple in front of you and the flicker of a country road below you, there is little development.
+As you continue to walk along the ridge, the village of Kimmeridge can be spotted through the trees in the valley to the West.
+This small village, made almost completely out of the classic Purbeck stone with traditional thatched roofs, was one of the last villages in England to receive electricity and running water.
+Approaching the area from this route it is hardly surprising as you descend deeper into the green valley, away from the rest of the world.
+Other than the tower of St Michael and All Angels’ church in Steeple in front of you and the flicker of a country road below you, there is very little development.

 Remaining on the track, walking west and descending the hill, the sea disappears out of view and you meet the road (this would be a starting point had you parked in the quarry car park, just hidden around the corner on your left).
 On the road turn right and continue to follow it for about a mile.
 The road is quiet and narrow, so be aware of any traffic that could suddenly appear.
-Corfe Castle starts to reveal itself in the distance.
-Directly on your left are fields that slowly reach across the valley and then suddenly rise up to create the Purbeck hills.
+Corfe Castle starts to reveal itself in the distance, framed by the chalk slopes rising either side.
+Directly on your left are fields that slowly reach across the valley and then rise up to create the Purbeck Hills.
 Following the line of the hill away from you, the break appears and it’s filled with the impressive silhouette of the castle.

 Follow the road that continues along the same gradient until it turns a corner and drops down to a farm.
-Follow the road around the corner and then slowly up another small hill where a road turns left.
+Curve around the corner and then slowly climb up another small hill where a road turns left.
 Opposite the turning is the next footpath to take.
-It is narrow and rocky, so watch your step.
+The route is narrow and rocky, so watch your step.
 It is easy to imagine that in the wetter months this particular path is more likely to be a small waterfall.
-It is quite steep but the stones act like steps making it a little easier to endure.
+It is quite steep but the stones act like steps making it a little easier.
 The path leads to a stile and opens up into a field.
 Turn left and continue to the next gate.
 Travel diagonally across the next field to the next stile.
 The route is easy to follow with handy stiles and posts marking the way.
-Corfe Castle gradually dominates your view more and more with Poole harbour slowly emerging behind it.
+Corfe Castle gradually dominates your view more and more with the blue dimmer of Poole Harbour slowly emerging behind.
 As you gain height the woods that appear in front of you surround Kingston which is where you are aiming for, the church tower of St James’ pops out above the tree tops.
 Follow the path along the field boundary until you reach the woods.
-Enter into the darker shadows though a gap in the stone wall to join a track, turn right and at the next track you have the option to head straight back to your car or turn left to explore Kingston.
+Enter into the darker shadows though a gap in the stone wall to join a track, turn right and at the next track you have the option to either head straight back to return to your car or turn left to explore Kingston.